UniStuttgart-VISUS/megamol/docs/manual.md

 The goal of the project is to provide a software base for visualization research and to provide a stable environment to depoly newest visualization prototypes to application domain researchers.
 MegaMol is not a visualization tool.
 MegaMol is a platform for visualization research.

-Visit the project website for downloads and more information: http://megamol.org
+Visit the project [website](https://github.com/UniStuttgart-VISUS/megamol.git "Megamol homepage") for downloads and more information.

 ### License

-MegaMol TM is freely and publicly available as open source following the therms of the BSD License.
+MegaMol&trade; is freely and publicly available as open source following the therms of the BSD License.
 Copyright (c) 2015, MegaMol Team
 TU Dresden, Germany
 Visualization Research Center, University of Stuttgart (VISUS), Germany